 In an earlier post, I provided an introduction to OpenStack Heat, and provided an example Heat template that launched two instances with a logical network and a logical router.
 Here I am going to provide another view of a Heat template that does the same thing, but uses YAML and the HOT format instead of JSON and the CFN format.

-Here’s the full template (click here if the code box below isn’t showing up):
+Here’s the full template (click here for this code as a GitHub Gist):

 I won’t walk through the whole template again, but rather just talk briefly about a couple of the differences between this YAML-encoded template and the earlier JSON-encoded template:

-- You’ll note the built-in functions are different, as I pointed out in my first Heat post.
-Instead of using
+You’ll note the built-in functions are different, as I pointed out in my first Heat post.
+Instead of using Ref to refer to an object defined elsewhere in the template, HOT uses get_resource instead.

 Aside from these differences, you’ll note that the resource types and properties match between the two; this is because resource types are separate and independent from the template format.